-- Improved quality of life, public safety, air quality, placemaking, and pedestrian and cycling trips through implementation of neighbourhood-led transportation planning and "complete streets" lens for all transportation projects. - Public transit is accessible to all and rivals private automobile trip duration. - Substantial increase in the number of trips by bicycles, with the completion of a skeletal cycling network. - Bus terminal is replaced with bus loop at on Douglas between Belleville and Humboldt - Train is running between Victoria and Langford.
+- Improved quality of life, public safety, air quality, placemaking, and pedestrian and cycling trips through implementation of neighbourhood-led transportation planning and "complete streets" lens for all transportation projects. - Public transit is accessible to all and rivals private automobile trip duration. - Substantial increase in the number of trips by bicycles, with the completion of a skeletal cycling network. - Bus terminal is replaced with bus loop at on Douglas between Belleville and Humboldt

 - Extend Government Street Mall, including periodic closures to vehicle traffic. - David Foster Harbour Pathway almost completed. - Johnson Street Bridge is complete. - Train is running between Victoria and Langford.
-To 2016

-- Victoria is a national leader for cycling infrastructure and complete streets planning, with completed all-ages and abilities cycling network connecting all neighbourhoods and village centres. having completed six cycling improvement projects at the following locations: - Pandora Avenue between Store and Cook Streets - Johnson Street between Store and Cook Streets - → Vancouver Street route (from Vancouver Street/Park Boulevard, to Fifth Street/Tolmie Avenue, via
+- Victoria is a national leader for cycling infrastructure and complete streets planning, with completed all-ages and abilities cycling network connecting all neighbourhoods and village centres. having completed six cycling improvement projects at the following locations: - Pandora Avenue between Store and Cook Streets - Johnson Street between Store and Cook Streets - Vancouver Street route (from Vancouver Street/Park Boulevard, to Fifth Street/Tolmie Avenue, via Graham and Fifth Streets) - Off-Bay Street route (Haultain Street/Kings Road between Richmond Road and Douglas Street) - Off-Shelbourne Street route (Doncaster Drive/North Dairy Road to Gonzales Beach) - Wharf/Belleville Streets route between Pandora Avenue and Oswego Street

 - Mandate and create a collaborative neighbourhood process and "complete streets" lens for all projects. - Designate location for E&N station as close as possible to the new bridge. - Collaborative design and completion of network of 4-8 high quality cycling corridors by 2016. - Build protected cycling facilities, more bike parking, and start an Active Transportation Advisory Committee.
-Begin to see all planning and engineering through multimodal lens. - Designate money in 2015, 2016, 2017 and just build it (cycling network). - Sign pedestrian-only lanes just as prominently as streets.
+Begin to see all planning and engineering through multimodal lens. - Designate money in 2015, 2016, 2017 and iust build it (cycling network). - Sign pedestrian-only lanes just as prominently as streets.
 Distinguish between "No Exit" and "No Exit for Motor Vehicles". - Review policy for desired right of way widths for road dedications and statutory right of ways. - Explore opportunities for increased safe cycling training in schools.